 Overall, the traits that make someone a successful software engineer go far beyond coding ability.
 Great programmers are organized, highly analytical, and detail-oriented.
 Additionally, they are excellent communicators that are able to empathize with their end users so they can create exceptional products.

 Ready to become a computer programmer?
-Check out Hack Reactor’s programs.
+Get started with Hack Reactor Coding Bootcamps.